 Man on the Iron Horse

-The plan was to place the statue in the center of the street with the General facing west on a bronze likeness of his beloved horse Diablo, and call him the Man on the Iron Horse.
-Despite opposition (which continues to this day), the statue was placed in the center of one of the busiest intersections in Downtown Colorado Springs in early September 1929, with thousands and thousands of residents in attendance.
+The plan was to place the statue with the General facing Pikes Peak on a bronze likeness of his beloved horse Diablo.
+The townspeople wanted the monument named the Man on the Iron Horse.
+Despite the opposition (which continues to this day), they placed the statue in the center of one of the busiest intersections in Downtown Colorado Springs in early September 1929.
+Many thousands of residents were in attendance.

 The statue is the object of several local traditions.
 It is located within a few dozen feet of the main entrance of Palmer High School.
 Their rival school paints a ‘W’ on the horse each year.
 Another tradition is for the Cadets from the Air Force Academy to paint a certain part of Diablo’s anatomy blue each year (for their school colors, of course).
 Being in a well-lit, busy location makes these undertakings challenging and the very definition of ‘stealth.’

 To this day, the statue continues to be a traffic hazard.
 But the Man on the Iron Horse is as much a part of the City as the Peak that Palmer dearly loved.
 It is unlikely anything will ever induce the City to move it, even though the discussion is brought up often.